 - States can amend the Constitution itself.
 This requires approval by three-quarters of the state legislatures -- no easy feat.
 However, it has happened several times.

 - The Supreme Court can overrule itself.
 This happens when a different case involving the same constitutional issues as an earlier case is reviewed by the court and seen in a new light, typically because of changing social and political situations.
-The longer the amount of time between the cases, the more likely this is to occur (partly due to stare decisis).

 It isn't easy to do, but we've compiled a list of 10 Supreme Court cases that were later overturned.
 Many of them left a permanent mark on American history.